-The Precor TRM 223 is a no-nonsense treadmill with workout-centered features.
+The Precor TRM 223 is a no-nonsense running machine with workout-centered features, making it the best treadmill for you if you want to train regularly at home or supplement a weight loss exercise program.
 It emphasizes exercise above entertainment and brings commercial-series engineering to your home.
 Unlike the other nine machines in our top 10, the TRM 223 doesn’t fold.
 In terms of connectivity, it’s the most limited treadmill we reviewed.

 If you’re looking for a treadmill with all the bells and whistles, we chose the Bowflex BXT216 as the machine with the best features.
 If a big HD touchscreen is your priority, the NordicTrack Commercial 2950’s 22-inch display walks all over this machine’s 5-inch blue-white LCD.
 If a focused workout is what you’re after, the TRM 223 is a solid choice.